 2. Fire Precautions in the Chemical and Allied Industries, British Standard BS 5908:1990.
 It is part of the UK Control of Industrial major Accident Hazards Regulation.
 It provides guidance on plant layout but does not include specific distances.

-3. Ordinance on Industrial Safety and Health, Japanese regulation under their Industrial Safety and Health Law.
+3. Ordinance on Industrial Safety and Health, Japanese regulation under Industrial Safety and Health Law.
 The ordinance mandates the plant operator to provide fire protection by keeping enough distance between hot equipment and buildings or flammable objects.